 How Does a Tortoise Defend Itself?

-Tortoises aren’t fast movers., only able to move 1 mile per hour.
-So, how does a tortoise protect itself from enemies if it’s unable to run away?
+Tortoises are slow movers., only able to move 1 mile per hour.
+How does a tortoise protect itself from enemies if it’s unable to run away?

 Here are the main survival techniques of tortoises: